actoron/jadex/docs/android/android.md

 Once you have installed the necessary tools, the **jadex-android-example-project** can be helpful to get started.
 This guide, however, does **not** assume you are using the example project, but instead introduces the API of Jadex for Android step by step.

-To understand the basics of android application development, please take a look at the [Android Developer Guide](http://developer.android.com/guide/)  .
+To understand the basics of Android application development, please take a look at the [Android Developer Guide](http://developer.android.com/guide/)  .
-This guide and all included demo applications are currently using a minimum API Level of ${AndroidMinApiLevel}, which is supported in android ${AndroidMinAndroidVersion} and above.
+This guide and all included demo applications are currently using a minimum API Level of ${AndroidMinApiLevel}, which is supported in Android ${AndroidMinAndroidVersion} and above.

 We assume that you created a basic Android Application to start with.

 ## Differences to the desktop version of Jadex

-While developing Active Components is the same on the standard Jadex distribution and the android version, everything else is different.
+While developing Active Components is the same on the standard Jadex distribution and the Android version, everything else is different.
 We try to list some of the differences here to avoid confusion.

 - **No JCC:** First, there is no JCC (Jadex Control Center).
 This has a simple reason: There are no Java swing components included in the Android runtime libraries.
 But, when you develop Android Applications, you'll want to have a native UI anyway.